 As an active, but long term investor I believe identifying long term investment themes is a key element to success.
-One long term trend that may not be good for our country, but may offer opportunity, is growth in global obesity.
+One long term trend that may not be good for our country, but may offer opportunity, is the current upward trajectory in obesity trends.

 While the US still claims the prize as the fattest nation, others are beginning to provide competition with Mexico, UK and Greece all in the top 5.
 And as other emerging market economies such as China, Brazil and India continue to grow their per capita GDP, it wouldn’t be too far off to expect that they will also indulge in much the same way we do at home… and likely with a similar result.